 Kallari Chocolate is another company that makes gourmet chocolate from cacao grown in the Tena area by a group called the Kallari Association.

 The association was started with the help of an American volunteer working with 50 families.
 The beans were taken to Guayaquil for processing, and in the early days, the group received threats from robbers looking to make a quick buck.

 Today the association has grown.
-More than 850 Kichwa families in 21 communities grow cacao, and they have their own processing plant near Tena that turns the nibs into an array of chocolate bars using fruits and herbs from the jungle.
+More than 850 Kichwa families in 21 communities grow cacao, and they have their own processing plant near Tena that turns the chocolate nibs into an array of bars using fruits and herbs from the jungle.

 When Jerry Toth stumbled upon a grove of Nacional cacao trees in the Jama-Coaque Reserve which he founded in the Manabi province, he started a passionate journey that would find him and his partner Carl Schweizer reimagining the chocolate bar.

 After two years of learning from a fourth generation cacao farmer, experimenting, and coming up with a 36 step process, they started producing chocolate bars that are on par with fine wines and spirits.